larryknaebelobsidian/kingdom/Proposition 125. The Kingdom to be inherited by these gathered saints requires their resurrection from among the dead..md

 >All along, the position has been taken that, owing to the postponement of the Kingdom, *a preliminary* dispensation of grace to us Gentiles has intervened, and that even the dead saints, whatever their position in this interval, are *waiting* until “*the day of Redemption*” the time of the resurrection for their inheritance, etc. This is confirmed by the language of Paul in 1 Cor.
 15:32, who lays the greatest stress on the resurrection as *the necessary and appointed means* by which the blessings that are covenanted can be obtained.
 >p.
 227 Vol 2 Prop.
 125 Obs.
 2

->one of the doctrinal defects of the Reformation was, that the resurrection of Christ was not made sufficiently prominent as compared with His sacrificial death, while in the apostolic preaching the Crucified and the Risen held equal place.
-And this feature extended finally in an undue exaltation of the intermediate state, until the resurrection is almost practically ignored as of comparative little consequence to the honor, glory, etc., of the deceased saint.
+>... one of the doctrinal defects of the Reformation was, that the resurrection of Christ was not made sufficiently prominent as compared with His sacrificial death, while in the apostolic preaching the Crucified and the Risen held equal place.
+And this feature extended finally in an undue exaltation of the intermediate state, *until* the resurrection is almost practically ignored as of comparative little consequence to the honor, glory, etc., of the deceased saint.
 To appreciate the force and pertinency of the resurrection, there must be a return to the scriptural presentation of the matter.
 >p.
 228 Vol 2 Prop.
 125 Obs.
 2

 >Hence, being penal and a result of the fall, perfect redemption through a perfect Redeemer must recover us from the same.
 (Comp.
 Prop.
 163)